-Continuation of WRT 101.
-Practice in writing longer and more analytical compositions, including a research paper or annotated papers.
-Readings as a basis for writing may include fiction, poetry, drama or nonfiction.
+Practice in writing analytical compositions, including a research paper or annotated papers.
+Includes readings in fiction, poetry, drama or non-fiction as a basis for writing.

 WRT 106 Writing Fundamentals for International Students /3 cr. hrs./ 3 periods (3 lec.)